Zacateco: Name

-Language

-The Zacateco language is extinct and poorly attested.
-It has been suspected to be a Nahuan language, or be close to Huichol.

 History

 The Chichimeca War

 The Zacateco united militarily with other Chichimeca nations to form the Chichimeca Confederation to defeat the Spaniards during the Chichimeca War (1550–90).

 Modern history

 The Zacatecos as a culture have vanished or faded, due to assimilation and mestizaje of the Mexican people.
 However, many of their direct descendants still live in large concentrations in central Mexico.
 Taking all this into account, it is extremely difficult to even approximate the population of their descendants.
 It is equally hard to elaborate on their culture, language, art, and traditions.

 Geography

 To the east and north they overlapped lands with the Guachichiles.
 They extended to border the Tepehuanes to the west near Durango.
-To the north their land bordered that of the Irritilas or Laguna tribes, up to were Cuencamé and Parras are located.
+To the north their land bordered that of the Irritilas or Laguneros, up to were Cuencamé and Parras are located.
 Their principal population centers were in Malpaís, around Peñón Blanco, and around the Cerro de la Bufa.
 They also extended down to what is now Los Altos Jalisco and overlapped territory with the Caxcanes.